slarmoo/.github/profile/webServices/introduction/introduction.md

 ![Backend](backEnd.png)

 The backend web service can also use `fetch` to make requests to other web services.
-For example, in the image below the frontend uses fetch to request the user's data from the backend web service.
-The backend then uses fetch to call two other web services, one to get the user's data from the database, and another one to request subway routes that are near the user's home.
+For example, in the image below the frontend uses `fetch` to request the user's data from the backend web service.
+The backend then uses `fetch` to call two other web services, one to get the user's data from the database, and another one to request subway routes that are near the user's home.
 That data is then combined together by the backend web service and returned to the frontend for display in the browser.

 ![Backend](backEndFetch.png)

-In following instruction we will discuss, how to use fetch, HTTP, URLs, and build a web service using the Node.js application.
+In following instruction we will discuss how to use fetch, HTTP, and URLs, and build a web service using the Node.js application.
 With all of this in place your application will be a full stack application comprised of both a frontend and a backend.